 And this didn’t original sense of the phrase didn’t go away with the end of WWII.
 My mother told me about working for an early semiconductor manufacturer in Florida that did work supporting NASA.
 While she wasn’t specifically working on production that was heading to Kennedy Space Center, other people certainly were, so two different quality standards were in use in the fab.
 She got yelled at by her boss for making wafers that passed through QA with too few flaws.
 It was assumed that she was wasting time being a perfectionist, despite the production reports and timecards that said otherwise.
 She was told “This isn’t government work, just get it done.”

 I’m not quite sure when the Bizarro semantic shift in this phrase happened but the fact that it did says something.
 While I would like to blame it on Reagan and the 1981 Air Traffic Controllers’ Strike shattering the strength of unions in America, the change seems to have already happened at some point in the 1970s.
 The current connotation is corrosive to trust and belief in the machinery of government.
 It’s an assertion that the people that make up the machine are incompetent at best, malign leeches at worst, rather than stewards of the public trust.
 Why would you ever want to go work for an organization like this?
-It becomes a self-fulfilling prophecy; give it enough time and enough potential employees who decide not to work in public service and, yes, the incompetent and leeches are the only ones who will be left…
+It becomes a self-fulfilling prophecy; give it enough time and enough good potential employees who decide not to work in public service and, yes, the incompetent and the leeches are the only ones who will be left…

 …which is why you then contract all your work out to “Trusted Private Sector Industry Partners”.
 This very much smells like a return to the spoils system instead of the merit based appointments that the civil service reforms of 1883 were made to fix.
 Oops, I just wandered into that chunk of horrible American history I love and history classes like to ignore because those four decades after the Civil War are incredibly complicated and ugly.
-“Good Enough for Government Work” is a toxic meme that has spread around the world, impairing efforts to reform straight up corrupt bureaucracies, like America’s was before President Chester A. Arthur signed his name to obliterate the system that made him.
+“Good Enough for Government Work” is a toxic meme that has spread around the world, impairing efforts to reform straight up corrupt bureaucracies, like America’s was before President Chester A. Arthur signed his name to the legislation to obliterate the political system that made him.
 We really don’t want that back.
 For the record, I have heard this phrase uttered in every country I’ve ever been to, except Ukraine though that might have been a function of not staying there long enough.

 I want “Good Enough For Government Work” to be a statement of pride, with no pejoratives.
 That you’ve done your job well, that you aren’t phoning it in, and more importantly that we, as citizens, expect it.

 *: My main problem with this excellent story is that I have never been able to lay hands on or even find a picture of the original government schedule or equipment.
 There would have been reference tools and charts for the quality assurance people to make sure that work was within acceptable tolerances for the gov’t contract, and the separate set for the normal industry ones.
-As I cast my mind back 20 years to my History of Science and Technology class with Prof. Hugh Torrens, this is exactly what he was talking about with the practical bits of technology vanishing.
-Even the most packrat of machinists, and I know a few, must to toss these particular items out of their shops whenever they’re superseded lest they work to an old standard by accident an get torn a new one by auditors**.
+As I cast my mind back 20 years to my History of Science and Technology class with Prof. Hugh Torrens, this is exactly what he was talking about regard the practical bits of technology that signal change vanish.
+Even the most packrat of machinists, and I know a few, must toss these particular items out of their shops whenever they’re superseded lest they work to an old standard by accident and get torn a new one by auditors**.
 If you can lay your hands on a side by side comparison of these ~80 year old mundane bits of shop gear, I’d love to see them.

 **: Wait, shit, I’m one of those people.
 Dammit.